testori/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-My primary research interest focuses on human cooperation in the context of social dilemmas both at the individual and collective level.
+My primary research interest focuses on human cooperation in the context of social dilemmas.
 In particular, I focus on understanding how exogenous (e.g. group composition, organisational/network structure, information flow, gossip) and endogenous (e.g. personality traits) factors improve or deplete cooperation.

 I employ both experimental methods and mathematical models (agent-based models) to investigate cooperative dynamics at both the individuals and the collective level.